Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

         git clone git@github.com:snowflakecorp/snowtrek_V2.git
         cd snowtrek

-1. Start den Snowtire container and mount the snowtrek directory to the container.
-The command below assumes that you cloned snowtrek to ~/DockerImages/snowtrek.
+1. Start the Snowtire container and mount the snowtrek directory to the container.
+The command below assumes that you have cloned snowtrek V2 to ~/DockerImages/snowtrek_V2.
 Adjust the path accordingly if necessary.

         docker run -p 8888:8888 -v ~/DockerImages/snowtrek_V2:/home/jovyan/snowtrek_V2 --name snowtrek_v2 snowtire:latest